mksddn/WP-MksDdn-Postman-Collection/mksddn-postman-collection/readme.txt

-=== MksDdn Postman Collection ===
+=== MksDdn Collection for Postman ===
 Contributors: mksddn
 Tags: rest api, postman, collection, developer-tools Requires at least: 6.2
 Tested up to: 6.8
 Requires PHP: 8.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Generate a Postman Collection (v2.1.0) for the WordPress REST API from the admin UI.

 == Description ==
-MksDdn Postman Collection helps developers quickly generate a Postman Collection (v2.1.0) for WordPress REST API endpoints.
+MksDdn Collection for Postman helps developers quickly generate a Postman Collection (v2.1.0) for WordPress REST API endpoints.
 The plugin automatically discovers and includes standard WordPress entities, custom post types, options pages, and individual pages.
 Generated collections include pre-configured requests with sample data and can be downloaded as JSON files for import into Postman.

 The plugin provides comprehensive API testing capabilities with automatic generation of test data for form submissions, support for file uploads via multipart/form-data, and seamless integration with Advanced Custom Fields (ACF).
 Special handling is included for the mksddn-forms-handler plugin when active.